cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 * [Form requirements](#form-requirements)

 ## Choosing a form service
 Federalist pages are static websites.
 This means there is no backend for you to log into to get your agency's form data.
 You'll need to use a separate form service to use a digital form on your agency's site.
-Choosing a service depends on what the purpose of your agency's form is.
-Here are some options:
+Choosing a service depends on the purpose of your agency's form.

 #### [Google Forms](https://www.google.com/forms/about/)
 - Use cases: Newsletter sign ups, contact us, feedback, bug reporting, support requests, other custom forms